AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/CreateAttribute.md

 XmlSchemaManager.CreateAttribute Method
 =======================================
-AutomationML 2.1 APICreates the attribute with the provided name if this attribute is defined in this schema instance.
+Creates the attribute with the provided name if this attribute is defined in this schema instance.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)